tmohammad78/browser-exploration/README.md

 - PDF renderer, autofill, etc.
 ---

-> **Tip:** The order of links is intentional—follow them in sequence for the best learning experience, from beginner to advanced.
-If you have more great resources, feel free to contribute!
+## 🤝 Contributing

+Contributions are welcome!
+If you have more great links, corrections, or improvements, feel free to open an issue or submit a pull request.
+Let's make this resource even better together!